danielsaidi/MockingKit/Sources/MockingKit/MockingKit.docc/MockingKit.md

 # ``MockingKit``

-MockingKit is a Swift-based mocking library that makes it easy to mock protocols and classes, for instance when unit testing or mocking not yet implemented functionality.
+MockingKit lets you mock protocols and classes in `Swift`.

 ## Overview

 ![MockingKit logo](Logo.png)

+Mockinging is useful when unit testing, or to fake functionality that is not yet implemented.

-MockingKit lets you `register` function results, `call` functions and `inspect` recorded calls.
+MockingKit lets you create mocks of any protocol or open class, after which you can `call` functions, `register` results, `record` method invocations, and `inspect` recorded calls.

-MockingKit doesn't put any restrictions on your code or require you to structure it in any way.
-You don't need any setup or configuration.
+MockingKit doesn't require any setup or build scripts, and puts no restrictions on your code or architecture.
 Just create a mock and you're good to go.

-## Supported Platforms

-MockingKit supports `iOS 13`, `macOS 10.15`, `tvOS 13` and `watchOS 6`.